-8.2 Load following reserve
+9.2 Load following Ancillary Service

 LFAS is required to meet fluctuations in supply and demand in real time.
-The LFAS is a component of the SR. Therefore, the same MW of reserve may be used to meet both the LFAS and SR requirements.
+There are two LFAS products in the WEM: raise and lower.
+LFAS raise is a component of the SR. Therefore, the same MW of reserve may be used to meet both the LFAS and SR requirements.
 The total SR requirement in the WEM is therefore reduced by the amount of LFAS that is being provided.
-The exception to this is any LFAS that is provided by NewGen Kwinana CCGT and Cockburn CCGT, both of which are too slow to be a suitable substitute for SR.
+The exception to this is any LFAS that is provided by Cockburn CCGT since its control system configuration does not allow automatic responses to changes in system frequency.

-There are two LFAS's in the WEM: raise and lower.
-Based on the estimate of the LFAS requirement provided in System Management's Ancillary Service Report for 2015, for the 2016/17 financial year we assume a LFAS requirement of 72 MW for raise and 72 MW for lower with a ramp rate of +/- 14.4 MW/min.
-System Management is able to reduce the LFAS requirement for some Trading Intervals where, for example, calm conditions are forecast.
-However, as no guidelines are available to support the modelling of such reductions, the modelling will assume the full ± 72 MW requirement for all Trading Intervals.
+Based on the estimate of the LFAS requirement provided in System Management's Ancillary Service Report for 201519, for the 2016/17 financial year we assume a LFAS requirement of 72 MW for raise and 72 MW for lower with a ramp rate of +/- 14.4 MW/min.